raspberrypilearning/club-mentoring/en/step_4.md

 ---
 Choosing projects suited to a creators experience level can ensure they stay engaged and develop skills progressively.
 Overly difficult tasks may lead to frustration, while overly simple ones can cause boredom.

-If they need support choosing the next thing to make try to choose one that will challenge but not overwhelm them.
+If they need support choosing the next thing to make try to choose projects that will encourage growth but not overwhelm them.
 Consider their current abilities and past experiences.
-Let them pick from a few options to boost motivation.
-There is no perfect or single way to do this as every creator is different.
-Instead encourage young people to share what they think of a project while they are completing it.
+Offer a few options and encourage young people to share what they think of the project while they are completing it.

+If they:
-If they are sitting looking at the screen or seem stuck, check in with them to offer support or guidance.
+- are sitting looking at the screen, seem stuck or frustrated, check in with them to offer support or guidance.
-If they complete the project very quickly, or seem bored by it, suggest ways they could add to it, or projects that will progress them further.
+- complete the project very quickly, or seem bored by it, suggest ways they could add to it or projects that will progress them further.

 --- /collapse ---